bradeneast/bradeneast.com/src/code/schwifty/body.md

 <Brick use="_bricks/atoms/tech.html">
 	<TechName>Git & Github</TechName>
 	<TechUse>
-		I used git branches to incrementally add new features, and <a target="_blank" href="https://github.com/bradeneast/schwifty">published the library</a> on Github with comprehensive documentation.
+		I used git branches to add new features, and <a target="_blank" href="https://github.com/bradeneast/schwifty">published the library</a> on Github with comprehensive documentation.
 	</TechUse>
 	<TechLogo>
 		<img src="/_assets/images/technologies/github.svg" />